 Developed in 2010, the Positively Safe project addresses the intersection of HIV/AIDS and domestic violence.
 Together with the National Domestic Violence & HIV/AIDS Advisory Committee, NNEDV developed a curriculum to train service providers in both fields.
 The curriculum has a large focus on building partnerships to address the intersection and prevent HIV and domestic violence.

-NNEDV’s Positively Safe project, in partnership with the Gilead Foundation, proposes to systematically address the unique challenges and barriers facing victims and survivors of domestic violence living with HIV/AIDS by:
+NNEDV’s Positively Safe project proposes to systematically address the unique challenges and barriers facing victims and survivors of domestic violence living with HIV/AIDS by:

 • Providing technical assistance and training opportunities to both domestic violence and HIV/AIDS service providers to share best practices, lessons learned, and model programs that address HIV/AIDS and domestic violence; and